 About the PLUS

-Interest rates are traditionally not the lowest offered when comparing to many private lenders, making repayment cost higher.
-Effective July 1st, the PLUS loan for parents will be offered at 7.54% and In addition, there is an origination fee set each year (currently at 4.228%) which comes out of the loan amount that’s disbursed to your school.
-Therefore, you must borrow more to have the full amount paid to the school, which is another cost added to your loan and repayment.
+Interest rates are traditionally not the lowest offered when compared to many private lenders, making repayment costs higher.
+Effective July 1st, the PLUS loan for parents will be offered at 8.05% for the 2023/2024 academic year In addition, there is an origination fee set each year (currently at 4.228%) which comes out of the loan amount that’s disbursed to your school.
+Therefore, you must borrow more to have the total amount paid to the school, which is another cost added to your loan and repayment.

 Alternatives to Consider

-RISLA Parent Loan.
-This loan is currently offered at 6.34% APR1,2 a lower rate than this year's PLUS interest rate and no origination fee is charged.
+RISLA Parent Loan Traditionally, a lower rate than the PLUS interest rate and no origination fee is charged.
 Therefore, the amount you borrow is the amount disbursed to the school.

 RISLA Deferred Student Loan.
-If you do not want to make payments while student is in school, this too is a less expensive interest rate option compared to PLUS currently offered at 6.74%4 where the parent becomes the cosigner on the loan versus having sole obligation.
-Repayment term is 15 years and payments begin once the student leaves school.
+If you do not want to make payments while the student is in school, this, too, is traditionally a less expensive interest rate option compared to PLUS, where the parent becomes the cosigner on the loan versus having sole obligation.
+The repayment term is 15 years, and payments begin once the student leaves school.

 RISLA Immediate Repayment Loan.
-This is the lowest interest rate offered by RISLA at 4.99%4 where, once again, the parent would be the cosigner.
-If you can manage an immediate repayment while student is attending school, this option can offer the most overall savings for borrowers.
+These are the lowest interest rate offered by RISLA, where, once again, the parent would be the cosigner.
+If you can manage an immediate repayment while the student is attending school, this option can offer the most overall savings for borrowers.

-To learn about RISLA’s low fixed rates and loan program features, call 800-758-7562 Monday through Friday 8:00am to 5:30pm to speak with one the loan experts or visit risla.com.
+To learn about RISLA’s low fixed rates and loan program features, call 800-758-7562 Monday through Friday, 8:00 am to 5:30 pm, to speak with one of our loan experts or visit risla.com.
 RISLA has been serving students and families with student lending since 1981.
 Parents - be sure to shop your loan options for maximum repayment savings.

 For more information about borrowing responsibly for college, download our free guide.